 The alien language is nonlinear, written in circular puffs of smoke, without a beginning or end.
 The beginning of a sentence contains already the information of the end, because they both exist at the same time.
 Most movies are told in a linear way, unlike “Arrival”, where future and past become one.
 This is why the story gets a little confusing, because our “Memory is a strange thing, bound by the order of time”.
 Another sentence i liked: “If you could see your whole life from start to finish, would you change things?”

 When i was young, i liked country and pop music a lot.
 It gave me comfort and hope, when i was sad and lost.
 But when i got older, i realized there is nothing new coming anymore.
 Sometimes there is a song popping up i find interesting enough to play it on repeat for a while, and let it absorb all the feelings and thoughts i have at the moment, like a temporary distraction.
-But at the end, i still have the same music on my phone, some of them are with me since many years, because it’s familiar and soothing:
+But at the end, i still have the same music on my “smart” phone.
+Some of them are with me since many years, because it’s familiar and soothing:

 - Song “On the Nature of Daylight” by Max Richter, 2004